12 Tips for Selling a House in an Undesirable Location

 A turnoff for one buyer may be a perk for another.
 Buyers concerned about traffic and noise, for instance, may pass on a house situated across the street from a school.

 But for families, a school-adjacent location might translate into easy drop-off and pick-up and more relaxed mornings.
-So make sure to play up the possible benefits of your home’s location in your listing and during showings.
+Play up the possible benefits of your home’s location in your listing and during showings.

 “If you have a highway in your backyard or are in a more commercialized area, you can spin that as a positive,” explains Garay.
 “For example, being close to a major commuter route cuts down on travel time to get to and from work — that’s a plus for a lot of people.”